 Can I find out who created the TMF Reference Model?

 There are in excess of 500 individuals who are members of the TMF Reference Model Project team, from over 280 different organizations and over 30 countries globally.
 The membership profile includes biopharmaceutical clinical trial sponsors, non-commercial trial sponsors, CROs, service vendors, technology vendors, consultants and non-profit organizations.
 Of course, not everyone contributes but by being a member they receive regular emails containing information updates, can participate in our collaboration platform and have the opportunity to contribute if they so wish.
 Since its inception in 2009,the TMF Reference Model initiative has received specific contributions from over 400 individuals globally.
 The latest release (v3) involved around 110 individual members who worked on 15 sub-teams over a period of around 9 months and we have within our records the details of who those specific individuals are.
 We also retain a copy of the attendees list for each project team meeting we hold.
 Whilst we have no intention to be secretive, we do not publish the list of contributors for data privacy reasons; release of member information would put us in breach of data privacy laws.
 In addition, some members participated as individuals whilst other participated as an official representative of their employer and we do not have permission of those employers to publish company contributor details.

 The initiative is overseen by a Steering Committee which is democratically elected by the members.
-Any member can put themselves forward for a position on the Steering Committee as 2-year positions become vacant.
+Any registered member who has been involved on one or more project teams in the last 12 months can put themselves forward for a position on the Steering Committee as 3-year positions become vacant.
 The activities are governed by a published Charter.

 Are there any recognized issues with the TMF Reference Model?